Skidding Patriots, 0-8 Jets try to turn things around on MNF

 Injuries have played havoc on the Patriots’ ability to establish consistency on both sides of the ball.
 Knee injuries kept receiver Julian Edelman and star cornerback Stephon Gilmore out of last week’s loss at Buffalo, along with receiver N’Keal Harry (concussion) and safety Kyle Dugger (ankle).
 Edelman and offensive lineman Justin Herron (ankle) were subsequently moved to injured reserve.

-New England lost more players during the game, with defensive tackle Lawrence Guy leaving in the third quarter with a shoulder injury, and linebacker Ja’Whaun Bentley exiting in the fourth with a groin injury.
+New England lost more players during the game, with defensive tackle Lawrence Guy leaving in the third quarter because of a shoulder injury and linebacker Ja’Whaun Bentley exiting in the fourth with a groin injury.

-One bright spot: It has created opportunities for backup players such as running back Damien Harris and receiver Jakobi Meyers.
-Harris had his second 100-yard game of the season last week, and Meyers has 10 catches for 118 yards over the past two games.
+One bright spot: The injuries have created opportunities for backup players such as running back Damien Harris and receiver Jakobi Meyers.
+Harris had his second 100-yard rushing game of the season last week, and Meyers has 10 catches for 118 yards over the past two games.

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.